ayonli/injectable-ts/README.md

 If a class is decorated with `@injectable`, then itself and it's offspring are all injectable to other classes.
 Please check the [example](./example-inheritance/index.ts).

+## Additional `init()` Method

+A injectable class may have a method `init()` for special use, if such a method is present, then it will be called after the instantiation is complete and before `getInstance()` returning the instance, so you can do some initial stuffs in it.
+The `init()` method also support dependency injection just like the constructor.
+Please check the [example](./example-init/index.ts).